deadlyvipers/dojo_rules/introduction.md

 An introduction.

-My favorite Code School path is Git
+My favorite Code School path is Electives.